Emma-CH/PreVEAB/README.md

 Apart from these two reference files, another "14 alleles file" is also needed to describe the information of candicate vaccine strain.
 In this file, The allelic states of 14 codons are listed.
 Users can choose to either directly provide this file (Input files - Option I) or generate this file using our script called "extract_alleles.pl" (Input files - Option II).

+### Background enrichement score files

+#### File I : ES_EggStrains

+14 allels over 14 codon positions including 138, 145, 156, 158, 159, 160, 183, 186, 190, 193, 194, 219, 226 and 246 should be listed in two columns as following:

+    Codon   AminoAcid
+     138        S
+     145        N
+     156        H

+Note: 1) Please make sure that the codons recorded in this alleles file must be exactly consistent with our list.

+#### File II : GISAID_32278_H3N2_HA1_ES_byJul2016

+14 allels over 14 codon positions including 138, 145, 156, 158, 159, 160, 183, 186, 190, 193, 194, 219, 226 and 246 should be listed in two columns as following:

+    Codon   AminoAcid
+     138        S
+     145        N
+     156        H

+Note: 1) Please make sure that the codons recorded in this alleles file must be exactly consistent with our list.

 ### Input files

 #### Option I : 14 alleles file